SthephanShinkufag/atomboard/README.md

    - YouTube, Vimeo and SoundCloud embedding.
    - CAPTCHA (A simple implementation is included, reCAPTCHA is also supported).
  - Post files:
-   - Allow new threads without requiring an image, or even disallow sending of images entirely.
    - You can upload 4 files per post.
-   - GIF, JPG, PNG, MP4, WebM and WebP upload.
+   - Supported GIF, JPG, PNG, MP4, MOV, WebM and WebP upload.
-   - Upload, view and expand WEBM and MP4 videos without instaled `mediainfo` and `ffmpegthumbnailer`.
+   - Upload, view and expand WEBM, MP4 and MOV without instaled `mediainfo` and `ffmpegthumbnailer`.
 Videos are injected right in page without generated thumbnails.
+   - Allow new threads without requiring a file, or even disallow sending of files entirely.
  - Posts and threads:
    - Reference links >>12345
    - Post deletion via password.
-   - Added likes to posts.
+   - Likes (reactions to posts).
    - "Sage" indicator in posts.
    - Threads can be locked for posting.
    - Truncating of long posts by size in bytes and by number of lines.